 The refrigerator is a 120 volt AC, 60 Hz appliance.
 The proper operating range is 100 to 132 volts.
-If voltage drops below 100 volts, cooling efficiency will decrease relative to voltage decrease.
+If voltage drops below 100 volts, cooling efficiency will decrease with voltage decrease.
 Check the AC volts at the receptacle where the refrigerator is attached.
 If voltage is outside of the proper operating range, correct the power source problem.

-The refrigerator is equipped with a three-prong (grounding) plug for your protection against shock hazards and should be plugged directly into a properly grounded three prong receptacle.
+The refrigerator is equipped with a grounded three-prong plug for protection against shock hazards.
+It should be plugged directly into a properly grounded three-prong receptacle.
 Do not cut or remove the grounding prong from this plug!
-The free length of the cord is 3 feet.
-It is recommended that the receptacle is located to the right side of the refrigerator (viewed from the rear).
-The receptacle should be 3" (from the bottom of the plastic receptacle) above the refrigerator mounting floor.
-This allows easy access through the vent door.
-The cord should be routed to avoid direct contact with components that could damage the cord insulation.
+The free length of the cord is 2 feet and therefore recommended that the receptacle be located to the left side (opposite side of refrigerator burner assembly) of the refrigerator (viewed from the rear).
+To allow easy access through the vent door, place the receptacle 3" above the refrigerator mounting floor.
+The cord should be routed to avoid direct contact with the burner cover, flue cover or any other components that could damage the cord insulation.

 The refrigerator will not switch to another mode of operation until all AC power is lost.

-SECTION 3 AC COMPONENTS
+SECTION 3 AC COMPONENTS Heating Element